 Nobody wants templated messages and replies.
 They give the impression that you don’t truly care and that you simply blast the same template to everybody.
 They feel like spam.
 If you want to win clients with your SEO sales pitch, it has to be personalized.
 Understand your potential client’s needs and wants and cater your SEO sales pitch accordingly.

 - Study your potential client’s business inside out.
 What is your potential client’s industry or niche?
 What are their business goals, both short-term and long-term?
 And most importantly, how can you help achieve these goals?
 If you answer these questions, you can customize key performance indicators that you can focus on for your proposed SEO campaigns.
+And if you don’t know the answer to these questions, you can just ask your potential client.

 - Conduct an SEO audit.
 Understand their current SEO situation by conducting an SEO audit.
 Look for off-page, on-page, and technical issues that may be negatively impacting their SEO performance.
 Understand their rankings and visibility, especially when compared to competitors.
 And analyze their content to look for content gaps, optimization opportunities, and potential keywords to target.